msyyn/msyyn/README.md

 [![DevTo](https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=dev.to&logoColor=white)](https://dev.to/msyyn)

 ## A few quick facts
-- 🛥 Working on a few Svelte side projects.
-- 📚 Learning about serverless web applications.
+- 📚 Learning about Svelte and serverless web applications.
 - 💻 Excel at writing [Liquid](https://shopify.github.io/liquid/), Javascript and LUA.
 - 🎨 Worked as a graphics designer for several years so got eye for visuals too.
-- 🖥️ Gaming on a custom-built Windows PC and Stadia.
+- 🖥️ Windows and Linux > Mac.
+Sorry :/
-- 💻 Work things are done in Ubuntu.

 ## Technologies, tools and platforms
 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)